The differences between the views of IWW America and the AAU in Germany

 Pressedienst der GIK

-Short article by the GIC about the differences between the IWW and GIC and also a critique of the former.
+Short article by the GIC about the differences between the IWW and AAU and also a critique of the former.
 Originally published in two separate issues of the Pressedienst der Internationalen Kommunisten-Holland, March and April 1931

 Author